haonen/Chicago-business-prediction/README.md

-# Chicago-Boom
+# Chicago-business-prediction

-Implement a machine learning pipeline to predict whether business will survive their first 2 years
+Implement a machine learning pipeline to predict whether the business in Chicago will survive their first 2 years

 ## Getting Started